jermbo/CosmicTyper/RoadMap.md

   - See their given id
   - Add setting for dark mode
 - Dark Mode feature
-  - Need to rework the css and remove Bulma framework
+  - Need to rework the css and remove Bulma framework - DONE
-  - Update various places to be CSS Custom Properties
+  - Update various places to be CSS Custom Properties - DONE
   - Connect to settings and persist to database / local storage
 - Enhance General Typing - issue #61
   - white background